AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 ## Structure

-A request body consists of one or more variables with the desired action for each variable.
+A JSON request body consists of one or more variables with the desired action for each variable.
 You can also optionally include a filter for a given variable.

 ```json
 {